samiralam/rules-compendium/docs/phb/3-character-classes/sorcerer.md

 ***Glistening Flight.*** You gain a Fly Speed equal to your Speed, and you can hover.
 As you fly, your skin glistens with mucus or otherworldly light.

-***See the Invisible.*** You can see any [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) creature within 60 feet of yourself that isn’t behind [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover).
+***See the Invisible.*** You can see any [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) creature within 60 feet of yourself that isn't behind [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover).
 Your eyes also turn black or become writhing sensory tendrils.

 ***Wormlike Movement.*** Your body, along with any equipment you are wearing or carrying, becomes slimy and pliable.
 You can move through any space as narrow as 1 inch, and you can spend 5 feet of movement to escape from nonmagical restraints or the [Grappled](/sources/dnd/free-rules/rules-glossary#GrappledCondition) condition.